East Genomics

 Genomics England stipulate that the results of WGS studies should be discussed at a GTAB.

-The GLH Clinical Scientist/Molecular Pathology team (which may be based at the Cambridge Hub or in some cases at your local centre) will present the findings to the GTAB colleagues for discussion.
+The GLH clinical scientist/molecular pathology team (which may be based in Cambridge or, in some cases, at your local centre) will present the findings to the GTAB colleagues for discussion.

 Following the discussion, and the completion of any additional work (e.g. further characterisation or confirmation using an orthogonal test of pertinent variants) a report will be issued.